Game Management Unit 24B

 Goldfield Mountains: This is the western-most portion of the unit and is located west of the Apache Trail (Highway 88) and south of Saguaro Lake and the Salt River.
 It is comprised mostly of rugged, mountainous terrain of volcanic origin.
 There are several small valleys or basins where mule deer occur, however their numbers are fairly low.
 Mule deer can also be found on the mountains themselves, but the terrain is very rough.
-Access into the Goldfields is rather limited.
-Most of the access roads have locked gates that require a permit from the Tonto National Forest.
+Vehicular access into a large portion of the Goldfields is managed by the Tonto National Forest as part of the Bulldog Canyon recreation area.
+Bulldog Canyon has locked gates at the access points which require a permit.
 Permits are free and can be obtained from the Mesa Ranger District.
 Combinations to the gates are provided with the permits.

 Globe Vicinity: Northwest of Globe, Devore Wash (FS 344) and Gerald Wash (FS 225) provide access into mule deer county.
 Southwest of Globe, the Pinto Valley area also contains mule deer habitat.
 Access is through the Pinto Valley Mine, which can be very confusing.
 Routes through the mine continually change, but they are usually marked for public access.